Kkelly22/Kkelly22.github.io/_posts/2019-06-09-breaking_down_storage_technologies.markdown

 ---

 Storage technology has evolved many times over through the years, and with this evolution comes a bigger variety of tools in our programming toolbox.
 With this variety, though, comes decisions.
-Which storage technology is right for my data?
+Which storage technology is the best choice for optimizing our data needs?

 To answer this question, we need to start by locking down our understanding of some of the more prominent storage technologies available today.
 Once we understand the pros and cons of each technology, we have to understand the nature of our data.
 Armed with this knowledge, we can design a data storage system that will mature gracefully with the evolution of the application itself.